kareemelgendy/restock-bot/README.md

   - Clothing: size (required), colour (optional)
   - Footwear: size (required), colour (optional)
   - Accessories: size (not applicable), colour (not applicable)
-- If you wish to be notified by SMS, enter your phone number in the SMS field.
+- If you wish to be notified by SMS, enter your phone number in the `Notification` field.
-- If you would like to attempt to purchase the product automatically enter the profile to use at checkout.
+- If you would like to attempt to purchase the product automatically enter the profile name in the `Profile` field.
 - `Product ID`, `Variant ID`, and `Cart URL` will all be filled automatically once you run main.py.
-- In stock products will be moved to `data/in-stock.py`
+- In stock products will be moved to `data/in-stock.json`

 ```
 "Black Bubble Owl Tee": {